skyvier/helsinki-haskell-meetup/README.md

 ## Code

-The code from the 3rd part of the presentation (applying GDP to JWTs), can be found [here](https://github.com/skyvier/gdp-jwt-authorization).
+The code from the 3rd part of the presentation (applying GDP to JWTs) can be found [here](https://github.com/skyvier/gdp-jwt-authorization).